hundeo:

 Taste and administration

-The brewer's yeast has a bitter-spicy, slightly cheesy taste.
+Brewer's yeast has a bitter-spicy, slightly cheesy taste.
 Most four-legged friends tolerate the taste and accept the yeast well.
-The product is available in different forms, so there is something for every furry nose.
+The product is available in various forms, so there is something for every furry friend.

-Whether tablets, flakes or powder: Simply mix into the dog food and ready!
+Whether tablets, flakes or powder: Simply mix into the dog food and you're done!
 Some dogs also eat the tablets as a treat.

 You can buy brewer's yeast in large supermarkets, health food stores, drug stores, pharmacies, over the internet, or in pet stores.